b9lab/cosmos-ibc-docker/modular/readme.md

 $ ./test.sh 1 cosmos14y0kdvznkssdtal2r60a8us266n0mm97r2xju8 cosmos1n4mqetruv26lm2frkjah86h642ts84qyd5uvyz
 ```

 this will crate and play a game in the checkers chain.
+The number `1` indicates the game index.
+You can increase it for the next test if you want it to play another game.
+It lets win the second address.

 After a game is over, you can query the player information: